 I didn’t want to know or hear anything about it because I thought I already knew all I needed to know.
 But, as it turns out, they were just myths that clouded my view of the truth.
 Here’s what I found out:

 Myth #1: Christianity is just another religion.

 Growing up in a multi-religious country, Christianity was simply just one of the checkboxes on a form.
-Some might refer to it as a faith or a relationship, but it made no difference to how I saw it.
-To me, it was just another group of people with a set of beliefs and a list of dos and don’ts to guide them to live a moral life just like any other religion.
+Some might call it a faith or a relationship, but it made no difference to how I saw it.
+To me, it was just another group of people with a set of beliefs and a list of dos and don’ts to guide them to live a moral life, just like any other religion.

 Truth: Christianity is not religion – it’s reality.

 Yes, it’s about a relationship with a loving Saviour and God, and yes, the central tenet of the faith is believing in Jesus Christ and righteousness by faith, but the whole point of Christianity is revealing the reality of who God is, who we are, and the state of the world as it is.